z12ob/z12ob/README.md

 ## 🚀 What I'm Working On

 - 🌐 Building full-stack applications using JavaScript, Node.js, and React
 - 📱 Creating cross-platform mobile apps with Flutter & Dart
-- 🤖 Exploring Arduino, IoT, and embedded systems
 - 🧠 Diving into AI, machine learning, and emerging technologies
+- 🤖 Exploring embedded systems

 ---